JuliaComputing/DynamicScope.jl/readme.md

 Code like it's the '80s!
 Combine the power of Julia with the scoping rules of amazing languages like Bash and Elisp.

+The main use for this library is compiling dynamically scoped languages to Julia.
+So the focus is to be efficient and simple rather than provide a user-friendly API.

 ```julia
 @dyn function inner()
     @requires c